zach3141592/UW-2Do/README.md

 The app will open automatically in your browser at `http://localhost:3000`.

-Built with for University of Waterloo students to stay organized and succeed academically!
+Built for University of Waterloo students by Zachary Yu, Aaron Wang, and Calvin Lee.